- If you’re in your 40s or early 50s, expect to retire at age 70

 How is Australia tackling the costs of living longer?

 In many ways, Australia is fortunate that it has relatively developed retirement policies.
 Australia’s Retirement Income Policy has four limbs that the Federal Government hopes can raise everyone’s standard of living beyond relying solely on the Age Pension:

 - Safety net.
 The Age Pension provides a taxpayer-funded basic retirement income for those people who can’t fully support themselves.
 The single rate Age Pension is set to at least 27.7 per cent of Male Total Average Weekly Earnings.
-The Age Pension age is currently age 65 for men and women, and is increasing in six-month increments to age 67 for those born after a certain date.
-For more information see the article Age Pension age increasing to 67 years (not 70 years).
+The Age Pension age is currently age 65.5 years for men and women, and is increasing in six-month increments to age 67 for those born after a certain date.
+For more information see the article Age Pension age increasing to 67 years.

 - Super for everyone (SG).
 Superannuation Guarantee (SG) is the official term for compulsory super contributions made by employers on behalf of their employees.
 More than 90 per cent of employees receive SG, which is considered a minimum level of super and not necessarily enough to provide a comfortable retirement, especially if you enjoy the good life.
 Your employer must contribute the equivalent of 9.5 per cent of your salary, although SG started at 3 per cent of salary in 1992 and rose to 9 per cent from 1 July 2002, and then 9.25 per cent for the 2013/2014 year and 9.5 per cent from 1 July 2014.
 The SG rate that SG is set to increase to 12% by July 2025 (for more information about the SG increase see the article Employer super contributions: SG rate 9.5% for 2017/2018 year).